NicBab/GraceShopper/README.md

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

+### `npm run server:dev`

+Runs the server in the development mode.\
+Open [http://localhost:5000](http://localhost:5000) to view it in the browser.

+The server will reload if you make edits.\
+You will also see any errors in the terminal.

+### `npm run db:build`

+Rebuilds the database with seeded users and products.
 ### `npm test`

 Launches the test runner in the interactive watch mode.\